celik-muhammed/celik-muhammed/README.md

 ## What I'm using ? 🛠

-I prefer PyCharm for Python App Development and Android Studio for Java and Kotlin.<br>
+I prefer Jupyter Notebook and Microsoft SQL Server Management Studio for Data Analysis .<br>
 (For my simple projects, I organize and update them within a certain schedule.)
 <br/>